Universite-Gustave-Eiffel/NoiseCapture/README.md

  - Extented report - Advanced statistics are computed locally on the phone and shown to the user.
 For each user's measurement the locations of the noise levels are displayed in a map.

  - Share results with the community - Anonymous results are transfered to Virtual Hubs (web server) and post-processed in order to build a noise map that merge all community results.
+Participative noise maps can be displayed within the NoiseCapture App, or online at http://onomap.noise-planet.org/.

 ## Developments
 NoiseCapture App is a collaboration between the [Environmental Acoustic Laboratory](http://www.lae.ifsttar.fr/en/) ([Ifsttar](http://www.ifsttar.fr)) and the [Lab-STICC](http://www.lab-sticc.fr/) CNRS.